Nix4Science/nix4science.github.io/source/snakemake-tutorial.rst

 **Pop quizz**: Do you think Snakemake will regenerate all the previously generated files even though we only modified the CLI?

-Now that the expriment script can take into account different planet, let's tell Snakemake how to use it.
+Now that the experiment script can take into account different planet, let's tell Snakemake how to use it.

 .. admonition:: Your turn